martinsMGatavins/Func-BAG-GraphTheory_MGG/README.md

 # BrainAgeGapsHCP

-This is a repository for a multimodal imaging data-based brain age prediction model.
-This repo includes code used to extract/calculate resting-state functionalMRI graph measures.
+This is a repository for a graph-theoretic measure and multimodal data-based brain age prediction model.
+This repo includes code used to extract/calculate resting-state functional MRI graph measures (and others / TBA).
 Moreover, repo will include code used to implement the predictive algorithm.

 This project is still in progress.